-These deadly sins (in no particular order) are:
+These real estate wholesaling pitfalls and deadly sins (in no particular order) are:

 You get out your stack of bills and start allocating the money appropriately.
 Then you plan a nice dinner with your wife, and maybe even a cruise to the Bahamas or something like that.
 You plan on stashing some money away in your savings account, and then buying that new iPhone thatʼs coming out.
 You can finally do some of those things youʼve been wanting and needing to do, just as soon as this deal closes.
 “I love this business”, you say out loud as you smile a big smile and have a beer and a slice of pizza as you wait for the big day.

 Two days before the big day, you get a call from your buyer.
 Heʼs calling to let you know that heʼs got a little “problem”.
 Now anytime you hear that come out of your buyerʼs mouth, itʼs usually not a little problem.
 Itʼs a BIG problem.
 Just then your heart lands in your stomach, but you hold it together so that you can panic appropriately.
 Your buyer explains to you that he has a partner, and that the partner wasnʼt in town when he decided to write a contract on your house.
 The partner just got back in from his trip to Italy, and had a chance to go take a look at the house.
 He wasnʼt too thrilled about the location, and it really needed more work that he thought.
 He doesnʼt want to close on the deal.
 By the way, the partner is the guy who has the cash.

 These kinds of things happen, and you should expect that not every deal will close.
 Usually when you get a call from your buyer and theyʼve decided against the closing, there isnʼt a lot that you can do to get them to the closing table unless itʼs a matter of price/closing costs or something that can be negotiated.